Fannon/mobo/examples/init/MANUAL.md

 If the default templates are changed, an understanding of the Handlebars.js  template engine is of advantage.

 ### Create a new project
 To start with the model development, an empty project structure has to be created first.
-This is done through a mobo command within an empty direc-tory.
+This is done through a mobo command within an empty directory.

 ```sh
 $ mkdir newProject  # Create new dir